National Guard of Russia: Mission and Powers

-The missions of the National Guard of Russia include joint operations in securing borders (in assistance to the Border Service of Russia), fighting terrorism and organized crime, performing functions currently carried out by riot and prison police, protecting public safety and order (along with the Ministry of Internal Affairs), and guarding important state facilities.
-The National Guard does not perform field investigation activities; however, it has powers in the spheres of weapons turnovers and control of private security activities.
-According to President Putin, another major responsibility of the National Guard is the overseeing of various kinds of security provisions, authorization systems for firearm possession, private security firms, and the management of the interior troops proper.
+The missions of the National Guard of Russia include joint operations to secure borders, fight terrorism and organized crime, perform functions carried out by riot and prison police, protect public safety and order, and guard important state facilities.
+The National Guard has powers over weapons transfers and the control of private security activities.
+According to President Putin, another major responsibility of the National Guard is the overseeing of various kinds of security provisions, authorization systems for firearm possession, private security firms, and the management of the interior troops.